-To create an apron sink base
+To create a cabinet with an apron sink

 Using the Select Objects tool, click on the base cabinet to select it, then click the Open Object edit button to open the Base Cabinet Specification dialog.